courselabs/project-cicd/README.md

 If you didn't get part 4 finished, you can check out the sample solution from `solution/part-4`:

-- [Jenkinsfile](./solution/part-4/jenkins/Jenkinsfile) - adds a push stage which logs in to Docker Hub using the stored credentials and pushes the images which have already been built with a versioned tag; a second publish stages builds images with the release tag and pushes them
+- [Jenkinsfile](./solution/part-4/jenkins/Jenkinsfile) - adds a push stage which logs in to Docker Hub using the stored credentials and pushes the images which have been built with a versioned tag; a second publish stages builds images with the release tag and pushes them

-- [build.yml](./solution/part-4/compose/build.yml) - adds build version and Git commit arguments to the build, set to load from environment variables or use defaults
+- [build.yml](./solution/part-4/compose/build.yml) - adds build version and Git commit arguments to the build, set to load from environment variables or use default values

 - [release.yml](./solution/part-4/compose/release.yml) - overrides the image names to remove the build number - used in Jenkins to push the release tag

-- [stock-api/Dockerfile](./solution\part-4\docker\stock-api\Dockerfile) - adds build arguments for the build version and git commit - identical code is in the Dockerfiles for all other components
+- [stock-api/Dockerfile](./solution/part-4/docker/stock-api/Dockerfile) - adds build arguments for the build version and git commit - identical code is in the Dockerfiles for all other components

-You'll need to store your Docker Hub authentication in Jenkins - create a username/password credential called `docker-hub`.
+You'll need to store your Docker Hub authentication in Jenkins - create a _Username with password_ credential called `docker-hub`.

 Then copy from the sample solution to the project directory - this will make backups and then overwrite your existing folders with the solution Dockerfiles, Compose files and Jenkinsfile: